Advanced Color Selector¶

-- Stands for Hue, Saturation, Value.
-Saturation determines the difference between white, grey, black and the most colorful color.
+Stands for Hue, Saturation, Value.
+Saturation determines the difference between white, gray, black and the most colorful color.
 Value in turn measures either the difference between black and white, or the difference between black and the most colorful color.

-- Stands for Hue, Saturation, Lightness.
+Stands for Hue, Saturation, Lightness.
 All saturated colors are equal to 50% lightness.
-Saturation allows for shifting between grey and color.
+Saturation allows for shifting between gray and color.

-Then, under shape, you can select one of the shapes available within that colour model.
+Then, under shape, you can select one of the shapes available within that color model.

-Triangle is in all colour models because to a certain extent, it is a wildcard shape: All colour models look the same in a equilateral triangle selector.
+Triangle is in all color models because to a certain extent, it is a wildcard shape: All color models look the same in an equilateral triangle selector.

 By default, the Luma coefficients should add up to 1 at maximum.

-- The HSY selector is linearised, this setting allows you to choose how much gamma is applied to the Luminosity for the gui element.
-1.0 is fully linear, 2.2 is default.
+The HSY selector is linearised, this setting allows you to choose how much gamma is applied to the Luminosity for the gui element.
+1.0 is fully linear, 2.2 is the default.

 This allows you to set the overall color space for the Advanced Color Selector.